Osteoporosis/Bone Density Loss

 “So, how can we prevent osteoporosis?

 As explained above, the number one priority is to reduce or avoid the Calcium-depleting diet and lifestyle factors.
-These include avoiding too much protein (Atkins dieters take note!) which causes the body to become too acidic rather than alkaline and therefore alters cellular metabolism and absorption.
+These include avoiding too much protein (keto dieters take note!) which causes the body to become too acidic rather than alkaline and therefore alters cellular metabolism and absorption.

 You should also avoid processed foods, ready meals and switch to healthier choices, include plenty of phytoestrogen foods to maintain oestrogen levels, significantly reduce tea, coffee, chocolate, salt, sugar, smoking and alcohol which all block absorption, stop yo-yo dieting and avoid medications and drugs that block Calcium absorption including the birth control pill.